-The final question about the relief granted in this appeal relates to whether we should include a provision preserving the status quo pending ARB's compliance with the writ and CEQA.
+writ and CEQA.
 Freezing the standards contained throughout the 2015 LCFS regulations is not appropriate because the ongoing CEQA violation involves only NOx emissions from biodiesel.
 Therefore, the status quo provisions in paragraph 6 of the February 2014 writ will be modified.

 Any preservation of the status quo should be limited to the provisions (1) tainted by the CEQA violation and (2) severable from the remainder of the LCFS regulations.
 Those provisions of the LCFS regulations govern diesel fuel and its substitutes.
 (See pt.
-II.F.5, ante.)
-Freezing these standards would create an incentive for ARB to complete the factor affecting the remedy imposed in Poet I and we continue to adhere to that general principle in this appeal.

-required environmental disclosures and make the findings about NOx emissions and, if required, mitigation measures and alternatives.
-The provisions addressing gasoline, natural gas and other transportation fuels would not be affected because they are not affected by an ongoing CEQA violation.
+II.F.5, ante.; Cal.
+Code Regs., tit.
+17, § 95484, subd. (c).)
+Freezing these standards would create an incentive for ARB to complete the required environmental disclosures and make the findings about NOx emissions and, if required, mitigation measures and alternatives.
+The other provisions would not be affected because they are not tainted by an ongoing CEQA violation.